mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

           American democracy
         button_link: https://blog.press.umich.edu/2020/09/announcing-podcast-mini-series-from-michigan-publishing/
         button_text: Learn More
-        text: "Our limited podcast series, released on Thursdays throughout October 2020, bring several illuminating conversations to the University of Michigan campus.
+        text: "Our limited podcast series brings several illuminating conversations to the University of Michigan campus.
 Each episode features a pair of authors bringing different perspectives to the table on issues of national, and international, concern: social policy, national security, racial justice, and leadership.
+Listen to the episodes below.
 For more information including the full lineup, click the button on the right."
       - type: highlight
         id: Three New Free-to-Read Titles!
         text: >-